LiteraturePro/Animegan/README.md

 The webapp is deployed Divio-Test - https://animegan-stage.us.aldryn.io/

-The webapp is deployed Aliyun Severless here -
+The webapp is deployed Heroku here - https://animegan-demo.herokuapp.com/

 ---